jierui-cell/sedimix/README.md

    - Example: "/path/to/index/nt" (after untaring for Centrifuge, nt is the index filename prefix (minus trailing .X.cf); for Kraken2, there is no need for this extra reference, and the path to the untar index folder is suffix)

 7. **taxID**:
    - Path to a CSV file containing taxonomic IDs of interest for classification.
+A curated list can be found in the example_run folder.
    - Example: "/path/to/primates_taxids.csv"

 8. **use_snp_panel**: